camilavcoutinho/VTEX-Language-Hub/README.md

-# VTEX Writing
+# VTEX Language Hub
-### Ongoing project to create a landing page to the VTEX Writing initiative.
+### Ongoing project to create a landing page to the VTEX Language Hub initiative.